Profile

 Religion Roman Catholic

 Medical Information Height 6 feet 1 inch.
 Weight 152 lbs.
-Chest measurement 32-35 inches.
+Chest measurement 32½-35 inches.
 Complexion medium.
 Eyes blue grey.
 Hair brown.
-Sight, hearing, colour vision, heart and lungs all normal.
-Limbs well formed and chest fairly well formed.
-Full movement of joints.
+Sight, hearing and colour vision all normal.
+Limbs well formed.
+Full and perfect movement of all joints.
+Chest fairly well formed.
+Heart and lungs normal.
 Had had appendicitis.
 Free from hernia, varicocele, varicose veins, haemorrhoids, inveterate or contagious skin disease.
 Vaccinated.
 Good bodily and mental health.
 No slight defects.
 No fits.
 Never absent from work owing to illness.
 Deemed fit.

 Military Service